appleby/elm-firebase-crud/README.md

 The Elm code in this app communicates with the firebase client api via [Elm's javascript Ports](https://guide.elm-lang.org/interop/javascript.html).
 There is a nice-looking [elmfire] package for interacting with firebase, but, at the time of writing, it's in the process of being updated to work with Elm v0.18.

+# Elm version

+This demo application targets Elm v0.18.
+I have no plans to upgrade it to Elm v0.19 or above.

 # Dev setup

 ## Clone and install npm dependencies